The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 1. Specificity beats volume – One well-executed activation beats 10 scattered efforts

-2. Measure everything – Use unique codes, track by ambassador, analyze what actually drives results
+2. Measure everything – Use unique codes and track them by ambassador.
+Then, analyze what drives results.

-3. Authenticity can’t be faked – Recruit ambassadors who genuinely use/like your product
+3. Authenticity can’t be faked – Recruit ambassadors who use and like your product.

-5. Campus context matters – Same activity works differently at a 50,000-student state school vs. 2,000-student private college
+5. Campus context matters – The same activity works differently at a 50,000-student state school vs. 2,000-student private college.

 Want to See How Your Brand Compares?